danish2299/Awesome-Cloud-app/README.md

 - **Full Stack:** Frontend (HTML, CSS, JS) and Backend (Python) seamlessly integrated.
 - **Database:** No SQL Database (DynamoDB) for efficient data storage.

-## Folder Structure

-Welcome to Project Name!
-A [brief description] of your project.
-Share its purpose, key features, and why it's awesome.

 ## Introduction 🌟